 This particular laptop managed to stay on my recommendation list for half a year.
 And there are some good reasons why.

 In contrast to the laptop above (and even many other laptops in this price range), a few big improvements stand out.
-We’re getting an i5 processor, a discrete Nvidia GeForce GTX 940MX graphics card, twice the memory and a solid state drive.
+We’re getting a new 7th generation i5 processor, a discrete Nvidia GeForce GTX 940MX graphics card, twice the memory and a solid state drive.
 The extra $200 can go a long way.

 With this laptop, we can target for a medium/high settings mix while playing WoW.

-If we go up to $750, there are 2 strong contenders.
-First, we’ve got ASUS X550VX.
-It comes with a very fast i7-6700HQ CPU and a 950M GPU.
-That can be enough to play WoW on high settings (but not the highest).
-Well, in fact, on this particular laptop you should be able to max out the settings as the display is capped at a basic HD resolution.
-That’s below industry-standard Full HD (1920×1080).
-Also, it comes with a rather slow storage drive.
-That’s why I couldn’t place it as a sole king at this price point.
-These are serious drawbacks.
-But due to its unmatched performance at $750, it deserves a spot on the list.
+For up to 780$ we’ve got a perfect deal.
+Dell Inspiron i5577.
+It comes with a very fast i5-7300HQ CPU and one of the best laptop GPUs – GTX 1050 4 GB.
+That can be enough to play WoW on almost highest settings.
+Well, in fact, on this particular laptop you should be able to max out most of the settings as the display is 1080p.
+Also, it comes with an SSD Drive and an additional spot for another storage device.
+Due to its unmatched performance at $780, it deserves a spot on the list.

 Best laptops to play World of Warcraft on highest settings